brocaar/chirpstack-application-server/docs/content/install/debian.md

 Within the PostgreSQL prompt, enter the following queries:

 {{<highlight sql>}}
--- create the loraserver_as user
+-- create the chirpstack_as user
-create role loraserver_as with login password 'dbpassword';
+create role chirpstack_as with login password 'dbpassword';

--- create the loraserver_as database
+-- create the chirpstack_as database
-create database loraserver_as with owner loraserver_as;
+create database chirpstack_as with owner chirpstack_as;

 -- enable the trigram and hstore extensions
-\c loraserver_as
+\c chirpstack_as
 create extension pg_trgm;
 create extension hstore;